Kaz2024/Kaz2024/README.md

 </h1>
 </div>

-👋 Hi, I’m Kathey.
+👋 Hello from Essex.
 A keen, motivated, junior software engineer with an ambition for a new career in the tech industry.

 - 🔍 Looking for opportunities in the tech industry as a Junior software Engineer.
 - 💞️ I’m looking to collaborate on new projects.